LunarVim/LunarVim/README.md

 -- THESE ARE EXAMPLE CONFIGS FEEL FREE TO CHANGE TO WHATEVER YOU WANT -- general
-O.auto_complete = true
+O.completion.autocomplete = true
-O.relative_number = false
+O.default_options.relativenumber = true
 O.colorscheme = 'spacegray'
-O.timeoutlen = 100
+O.default_options.timeoutlen = 100
 O.leader_key = ' '

--- After changing plugin config it is recommended to run :PackerCompile O.plugin.colorizer.active = true O.plugin.dashboard.active = true O.plugin.floatterm.active = true
+-- After changing plugin config it is recommended to run :PackerCompile O.plugin.dashboard.active = true O.plugin.floatterm.active = true
-O.plugin.symbol_outline = true
-O.plugin.trouble.active = true
 O.plugin.zen.active = true
+O.plugin.telescope_project.active = true

 -- if you don't want all the parsers change this to a table of the ones you want O.treesitter.ensure_installed = "all"